sudhakavya/intropage-Azurepass/intropage.md

    ![](image/intro14.png)

-1. Your Azure account is Ready - Click Maybe later and Enjoy Azure Service.
+1. Your Azure account is Ready.

    ![](image/intro15.png)

-1. Click on **Launch Lab** under the Microsoft Account Credentials in the **Environment Details** tab.
+1. Go back to the page, Click on **Launch Lab** under the Microsoft Account Credentials in the **Environment Details** tab.

    ![](image/intro16.png)